 Layer!
 Layer!
 Layer!
 Wear three or four layers up top, including thermals.
 Fleece is your best friend; cotton is your worst enemy.
 Remember to put your name on everything!
-See our Gear Checklist for full details.
+See our Gear & Apparel Guide for full details.
 Here’s a super cute video that’s shows you and your child(ren) how to dress for winter fun!
 And here’s another great video from PSIA-AASI!

 What should I bring to eat?

 Members bring their own lunch and snacks.
 Bring healthy snacks and a big lunch.
 Pack snacks for the bus in the morning, a mid-morning snack, lunch, an afternoon snack, and munchies for the bus ride home.
 We typically recommend packing a lunch double the amount of what you would send to school.
 They really will eat it all!
 If members in 5th-12th grades prefer to buy food at the area, we recommend about $20 which is typically enough for lunch, drink and a snack.

 The best way to carry your gear is to wear it!
 Our “Direct To Snow” approach means we head right from the bus to the slopes — with a quick stop to drop your lunch in the chalet.
 That means anything you aren’t wearing stays on the bus (except your lunch).
 It’s fine to pack a small bag of things to do on the bus (we like reading and Mad Libs!) but please keep it light.